EMDK/docs/3.1UP1/source/api/PassThruApduException.md

 #PassThruApduException

 The methods of PassThruApduProcessor object throws PassThruApduException when an error occurs.

 The error could be due to:

 1. Client using the API incorrectly
-2. Because an unexpected error occurred
+2. Or because an unexpected error occurred

 ##Public Methods